 Are you looking for a HD antenna that can cut through heavy foliage outdoors or that you can put in the attic?
-The ClearStream 2V is something you definitely should look at.
+The ClearStream 2V is something you should look at.

 When you are cutting the cord it can be so damn frustrating putting all the pieces together to make it all work together.
 Two of the most important pieces are a solid dvr unit and more importantly is the HD antenna and its range.

-Now, let’s review the clearstream 2v below and find out the mileage, benefits, how to install it and if it can work for you.
+Now, let’s review the ClearStream 2v below and find out the mileage, benefits, how to install it and if it can work for you.

 It does include a 20″ j-mount pole that is coated to work in all weather conditions.
 It DOES NOT include a coax cable.
 Not a big deal, most of you will have it lying around or you can buy it for a cheap price.

 I bought my 21 foot coax cable from a local hardware store for $21.
-You can get it cheaper than that online but I was in a hurry.
+You can get it cheaper than that online, but I was in a hurry.

-You have a few choices here.
+You have a few choices for installation.
 If your tv has a clear line of site to a window in the direction of the tv towers you can put it right next to the TV.
 I am very specific about this because I tested it.
 I had it hung off my Tivo Roamio Dvr just to test it at first.

 I received a few channels inside right away that were clear as a bell.
 One of the kids walked in front of it and stood there and bam, the signal was distorted.

 So, you will need to keep it up in the air a bit to avoid anyone or thing blocking.
-My walls are so think in my house that this was not an option to keep it inside.
+My walls are so thick in my house that this was not an option to keep it inside.

 Your next option is to install it in the attic.
 This is a great option for many as the j-mount is easy to install onto a 2×4.
-You will benefit from it being up so high but you will lose a bit of power because it’s in the attic.
+You will benefit from it being up so high, but you will lose a bit of power because it’s in the attic.

 The last option is to install it on the roof or on the side of the house.
 For me I opted to install it on the side of the house just next to the roof line.
 It was an easy decision for me because the tv towers were in a direction I needed to shoot over houses and tree lines.
-My towers were roughly 32 miles away, so this was just perfect.
+My towers were roughly 32 miles away, so this was simply perfect.

-Where to point it?
 I thought I should cover this quick.
 This is not bidirectional.
 I would start by pointing it at the station that is the closest to you first.

 Once that is dialed in, next go to the next station you want.
 From there try to find a balance of pointing the antenna in middle of the two where you get the best signal.

 Ok, before I release this article, I had to add my personal experience with it.
-I took the 6 year old out with me so he could hold the ladder while I held the antenna up and down the later.
+I took the 6 year old out with me so he could hold the ladder while I held the antenna up and down the ladder.

 While I was doing that the wife was yelling out the window what my signal strength was.
 I can imagine what the neighbors thought.
 With my Tivo Roamio I have an option to see the signal strength, so as I moved it in different positions, I had the wife yell out the signal strength.

 After 60 minutes of this and getting on the roof, I ended the night leaving it in the bush!
 Yep, a bush.
 I was able to get 60-67 strength on the room and 45-55 literally laying in the busy pointing in the right direction.

-Needless to say I’m going to mount this on a metal stand and call it good.
+Needless to say, I’m going to mount this on a metal stand and call it good.
 My towers are 32-35 miles away.
 So, it’s working awesome!
 I made my first recording of Arrow on CW tonight with it in just a nick of time.